 The Texas Health and Human Services Commission (HHSC) is the state agency responsible for delivering health and human services to eligible Texans.
-HHSC works to deliver benefits and services, including Medicaid for families and children, long-term services and supports for people who are older or who have disabilities, SNAP food benefits and TANF cash assistance for families, behavioral health services, services to help keep people who are older or who have disabilities in their homes and communities, and services for women and other people with special health needs.
+HHSC works to deliver benefits and services, including:

+- Medicaid and the Children's Health Insurance Program services for eligible children, families, older adults, and people with disabilities; - community-based long-term services and supports for people who are older or who have disabilities; - Supplemental Nutrition Assistance Program (SNAP) food benefits; - Temporary Assistance for Needy Families (TANF) cash assistance for families; - behavioral health services; and - services for women and other people with special health needs.

-Texas Health and Human Services (HHS) has a long history of reforming and rebalancing its long-term service and supports system for individuals with disabilities.
-Texas HHS housing-related efforts have assisted Medicaid nursing facility residents in transitioning to the community through the Money Follows the Person Demonstration (MFPD) and the MFPD Behavioral Health Pilot, as well as STAR+PLUS Medicaid managed care relocation services.
-Texas also has a program administered through Aging and Disability Resource Centers to assist non-Medicaid residents in returning to the community.
-Texas HHS partners with TDHCA on a Section 811 Project Rental Assistance Program, which provides project-based rental assistance to individuals with disabilities transitioning from institutions, individuals with serious mental illness, and youth exiting foster care eligible for community-based long-term services.
+HHSC has a long history of reforming and rebalancing its long-term service and supports system for individuals with disabilities.
+HHSC's housing-related efforts have assisted Medicaid nursing facility residents in transitioning to the community through the Money Follows the Person Demonstration (MFPD), the MFPD Behavioral Health Pilot, and STAR+PLUS Medicaid managed care relocation services.
+Texas also has a program administered through Aging and Disability

+Resource Centers to assist non-Medicaid residents in returning to the community.
+HHSC partners with TDHCA on a Section 811 Project Rental Assistance Program, which provides project-based rental assistance to individuals with disabilities transitioning from institutions, individuals with serious mental illness, and youth exiting foster care who are eligible for community-based long-term services.

-The 83rd Legislature (Regular Session, 2013) appropriated \$10.9 million dollars in General Revenue (GR) to the Department of State Health Services (DSHS) to address the housing needs of individuals diagnosed with a mental illness.
+The 83rd Legislature (Regular Session, 2013) appropriated \$10.9 million dollars in General Revenue (GR) to the Texas Department of State Health Services (DSHS) to address the housing needs of individuals diagnosed with a mental illness.
 This program originally allocated Supportive Housing Rental Assistance (SHR) funds to 18 Local Mental Health Authorities (LMHAs) and 2 Local Behavioral Health Authorities (LBHAs), totaling 20 providers.
 In fiscal year 2020, SHR expanded with Mental Health Block Grant funds to sixteen additional LMHAs/LBHAs, and now 36 of the 39 LMHAs/LBHAs provide SHR funds to individuals.
 All 39 LMHA/LBHAs also utilize general revenue funds to provide permanent supportive housing support services, which assist individuals to obtain and maintain housing of their choice.
 Texas HHS also uses general revenue dollars to fund the Healthy Community Collaborative program, which established and expanded community collaboratives to promote recovery and community reintegration as well as provide services to individuals with mental health needs who are experiencing homelessness in highly populated municipalities.